 Hell’s Kitchen winners don’t win as much as you think

 Not all winning contestants are offered executive chef positions.
-Controversy ignited when the Season 7 winner wasn’t given the head chef position she was promised, but it turned out she wasn’t awarded the job because she didn’t have a proper work visa.
+According to Eater, Controversy ignited when the Season 7 winner wasn’t given the head chef position she was promised, but it turned out she wasn’t awarded the job because she didn’t have a proper work visa.

 Is Hell’s Kitchen offering fake prizes to its potential winners?
 Not necessarily.
 They’re still being given the opportunity to work with expert chefs even if their positions are “downgraded.”

 Think of it like applying for a job and being told you’re not quite the right person for the original position, but the company is willing to give you a job at a slightly lower level in hopes you might work up to earning that original position.
 Better than no job at all, right?

 As most of us are aware, reality shows aren’t always as “real” as they might seem.
 Competing on a show to prove you’re a better cook than a dozen other people doesn’t necessarily translate to the very real-world job of running a restaurant.
 Some winners simply can’t keep the jobs they are given or don’t have what it takes to run a real high-end kitchen — yet.

 Whether they get the prizes they were promised or don’t, and whether they stay in those positions for extended periods of time or not, most end up maintaining sustainable careers.
 Some remain chefs.
 Others branch out into other areas that suit their talents and interests.